Dennis Gilbert (sociologist)

-Dennis L. Gilbert (born October 7, 1943 in Bremerton, Washington) is a professor emeritus and former chair of sociology at Hamilton College in Clinton, New York.
+Dennis L. Gilbert (born October 7, 1943, in Bremerton, Washington) is a professor emeritus and former chair of sociology at Hamilton College in Clinton, New York.
 He holds a Doctor of Philosophy degree from Cornell University and has taught at the Universidad Católica in Lima, Peru, Cornell University, and joined Hamilton college in 1976.
 He has published a variety of sociology books, mainly dealing with socio-economic stratification.

-Gilbert may be best known for his series of books entitled The American Class Structure.
-The class models featured in the series are used by other sociologists such as James Henslin, Brian K. Williams and Carl M. Wahlstrom.
-His main areas of expertise are Latin America, social stratification, polling, and more specifically the American class structure.
-He developed the Gilbert model, a popular way of classifying people into social classes.
+Gilbert wrote a series of books entitled The American Class Structure.
+His work addresses Latin America, social stratification, polling, and more specifically the American class structure.
+He developed the Gilbert model, a way of classifying people into social classes.

 List of publications

 Since 1981, Dennis Gilbert has published the following books according to Amazon.com: